-Snapchat is the odd little brother out of all the major social media networks these days.
+Snapchat is the odd little brother out of all major social media networks these days.
 Popular mostly among the younger generation, it reaches a 100 million active daily users.
-The largest share of which are 18 to 24 years old making up 37%.
-Because of their younger users it has its own unique style, tone and lingo.
+The most frequent Snapchat users are between 18 and 25 years old.
+Because Snapchat attracts such a young audience it has its own unique style, tone and lingo.
 It sets itself apart from your run-of-the-mill social media platforms.
 You could say Snapchat is turning into a Dennis the Menace, outsmarting everybody with its own rules.

 Rewarding the office clown

-Some brands use it to feature the behind the scenes office environment in a comical way.
-Others use it to roll out sneak-peaks or promote give-away challenges.
-Keeping up with these escapades does take work and time.
+Some brands use it to feature the 'behind the scenes office environment' in a comical way.
+Others use it to roll out sneak-peaks or promote give-away contests.

-Plus it's a rewarding role for an insiders that really understands what your brand is about.
+Plus it's a rewarding role for an insider that really understands what your brand is all about.
 Snapchatters react strongly to charismatic personalities.

 Planning out your narrative beforehand is the key to success.
-If you have a trusted brand ambassador who isn't an employee, granting them access to your account for one day is something many brands do as well.
+If you have a trusted brand advocate who isn't an employee, granting them access to your account for one day is something many brands do as well.

 The price you pay for a short stay